Initially, we like to chat through your ideas for your bespoke bathroom vanity unit over the phone.

 4. Optional final coat of wax/lacquer.

-Once the final coat is dried and cured (usually 3 days minimum to cure) We will begin reassembling the furniture, re-fitting doors, drawers and hardware.
+Once the final coat is dried and cured (paint is usually 3 days minimum to cure, wax oil takes 10-24 hours between coats) We will begin reassembling the furniture, re-fitting doors, drawers and the new or refinished hardware.

 Finally, if quartz or marble has been chosen, this will be measured up and fitted.

-Once the piece is completely finished, we carefully wrap and protect the unit.
-We will arrange collection by our couriers, who will then contact you directly to arrange a convenient time to deliver.
+Once the piece is completely finished, we will arrange collection by our expert fine art and antiques carrier, who will then contact you directly to arrange a convenient time to deliver.
+It is usually around one week from collection of the finished piece to delivery if based in the UK.

-Basins and taps will be wrapped separately to the unit for extra protection during transit.
-Your chosen bathroom fitter will need to seal and plumb in the taps, plug and basin on delivery.
+Basins, taps and quartz tops will be wrapped separately to the unit for extra protection during transit.
+Your chosen bathroom fitter will need to seal and plumb in the taps, plug, basin and quartz or granite top upon delivery.